andrey-lgtm/MolecularWeight/README.md

 Python program that calculates the molecular weight of a formula.
-Program should accept a formula in whatever form you choose as input from the user, and should display the molecular weight for that formula.
+Program should accept a formula as input from the user, and should display the molecular weight for that formula.
 Program must be able to handle formulas that:

 - consist of a single element, e.g., He
 - consist of a sequence of elements, e.g., H H O